Twig Education's outstanding educational content has won numerous industry awards. See below a list of our awards and nominations.

 Twig wins the Teachers' Choice Award, a competition run by the Learning Magazine, USA.

-The judging panel used the resource in a real-life teaching situation and awarded Twig World for its quality, ease of use, instructional value, innovation and how the resource engaged the students.
+The judging panel used the resource in a real-life teaching situation and awarded Twig Education for its quality, ease of use, instructional value, innovation and how the resource engaged the students.

 The award has been running for over 19 years and has become one of the most prestigious awards in the US educational market.